 Owners Since: 2005

-The Numbers: The Giants, one of the NFL’s first teams, are estimated to be worth around one and a half billion dollars.
+The Numbers: The Giants, one of the NFL’s first teams, are estimated to be worth around $2.1 billion.
 But they have to share a stadium with the Jets, which really must bring their property values down.

 Familiar Names: That’s Mara as in Rooney and Kate Mara; the actresses are the great-granddaughters of Tim Mara.
 And the Tisch family might ring a bell because they’re the Tisches of NYU’s Tisch School of the Arts.